Do you play soccer for fun, in amateur leagues, or professionally?

 Ever try to work out or train totally zapped of energy?
 It doesn’t work too well.

-Another important part of keeping the body energized are its glycogen stores.
+Another important part of keeping the body energized is its glycogen stores.

 Glycogen is a polymer of glucose that’s stored in the liver and muscles.
 Any endurance athlete knows the value of having adequate glycogen stores to power them through long, exhaustive races or training sessions.